-South Australia has opened its Skills Migration program for the financial year 2022 – 2023 and start receiving applications for 190 and 491 nominations.
+South Australia has received its Skills Migration program allocation for the financial year 2023-2024 to start receiving applications for 190 and 491 nominations.

-For this financial year nomination allocation, South Australia has been allocated 2,700 places for 190 and 3,180 places for the 491 visa.
+For this financial year nomination allocation, South Australia has been allocated 2,300 nomination places has been provided, which contrasts with the 8,800 places allocated to the State in 2022–23.

 The state nomination requirement in South Australia, as always, is the most complex and difficult to navigate.
 However, it is also considered an opened and generous skilled migration program in Australia when this state opens its doors to applicants not residing in South Australia as well as offshore applicants.